acenet-arc/ACENET_Summer_School_GPGPU/setup.md

 although some of the profiling exercises might not work as described.

 ~~~
-ssh userXX@pcs2023-3.ace-net.training
+ssh userXX@pcsii.ace-net.training
 ~~~
 {: .language-bash}

-To set up your environment, load the NVidia HPC Software Development Kit and CUDA with:
+To set up your environment, load the GCC Compiler Collection and CUDA with:

 ~~~
 module purge
-module load StdEnv/2023 cuda/12.2
+module load  StdEnv/2020 gcc/9.3.0 cuda/11.4
 ~~~
 {: .language-bash}